iyxddw/PhiCrypto/README.md

 # PhiCrypto

 PhiCrypto is a web application designed to decode and encode save files for the game Phigros, developed using JavaScript.
-To ensure security, the key and IV have been removed.
+To avoid abuse, the key and IV have been removed.
 ![example](example.png)
 ## How to Use